cynthiatayloronline/cynthiatayloronline/README.md

 This is my person portfolio site documenting all my current projects (completed and in progress).

-If you'd like to work with any codes used on my projects, please see my other repos before submitting pull requests.
+My page changes constantly.
+Please check out my other repos if you'd like to play with any of my code. ;)

 Thanks,
 Cynthia